Salsa Cuban style is the best salsa. It’s playful and varied and serves as a great workout that can compete with any regular sports activity.

 The key reason why this style is different is that it integrates so many different cultures, origins, and dance forms.
 As such, it’s almost impossible to characterize a Cuban salsa dancer.
 Each of them has his unique way of expressing himself/herself.
 Some might delve more into African roots with dance patterns that go back centuries.
 For example, a dancer will display moves typical of Chango or Abakua, which have their origins in Africa.
 Others might be more inclined to use dance forms closer to Son, Mambo etc.… Even inside a lyric, a band can change from a pure salsa form and enter a traditional African rhythm.
 Check out this song from Timba live, for example.

 The rhythm of Cuban salsa follows the drum and clave.

-This instrument is very important for many Cuban music categories such as rumba, salsa or son.
-Therefore, dancers are instructed at a young age to follow the clave in order to match their movements with the beats of the song.
-However, there are few types of clave rhythm such as Son and Rumba clave, so a bit of training is needed.
-The dancer can adapt his dance style as the music commands it.
-So, it pays to know all these different rhythm of that instrument.
-Still; the most important clave beat to know is the Rumba 3/2.
-Generally speaking, on a basic Cuban salsa step there are 2 measures of 4 beats each.
-The clave will be heard 5 times on these 8 beats.
-The dancer must pay special attention to the first beat of the clave as it allows to identify the looping patterns of a song.
-Once you have identified where these strokes happen, you can then dance accurately to the song you listen to.
+This instrument is important for many Cuban music categories, such as rumba, salsa, or son.
+Therefore, dancers are instructed at a young age to follow the clave to match their movements with the song’s beats.
+However, there are a few clave rhythms, such as Son and Rumba clave, so some training is needed.
+And it pays to know all these different rhythms of that instrument.
+Later the dancer can adapt his dance style as the music commands it.
+Still, the most critical clave beat to know is the Rumba 3/2.
+Generally speaking, on a basic Cuban salsa step, there are two measures of 4 beats each.
+You will then hear the clave five times on these eight beats.
+The dancer must then pay special attention to the clave’s first beat, as it will allow him/her to identify the looping patterns of a song.
+Once you have identified where these strokes happen, you can then dance accurately to the music you are listening to.

 5. Important steps of Cuban salsa dance